salvaamrta/bloom-tac-toe/README.md

 ---

-Feel free to fork, play, and share with your friends! 💖 Pull requests and feedback are always welcome 😊
+Feel free to fork, play, and share with your friends! 💖.

+Pull requests and feedback are always welcome 😊.

-ps: Planning to add an emoji selector soon, so players can pick their own fave emoji to play with! but we'll see later lah ya 😆
+Planning to add an emoji selector soon, so players can pick their own fave emoji to play with! but we'll see later lah ya 😆.